Workflow management software is a revolutionary method of boosting productivity and efficiency.

 The cloud provides a huge amount of flexibility to the way employees communicate and collaborate, and the quantity of data we can now collect means that highly sophisticated information and insights can be routinely introduced into your processes.

-At a minimum, workflow management software should include the following features (and you can review a full spec here):
+At a minimum, workflow management software should include the following features:

 1. Human-centric design